The Career Services Collaborative

 The Career Services Collaborative is the mechanism to lead the change, innovation and improvement required to deliver the operating model now and in the future.

-It will be jointly led by service providers and service users.
+It is jointly led by service providers and service users.

 Why do we need the Career Services Collaborative?